sharife/goldenthread-v2/site/content/programs/fairytale-players/_index.md

           comedic hero of Armenian folk literature.
 Touring Bay Area schools in April.
 Performances in Redwood City are made possible in part through a generous grant from the Redwood City Civic Cultural Commission.
-        title: 'Princess Tamar Rescues Nazar, the Brave!'
+        title: Princess Tamar Rescues Nazar, the Brave!
       - image: /img/archive/2012/03/21Days-thumb.jpg
+        text: >
-        text: "*21 Days that Change the Year* is a delightful performance frames an ancient tale from Ferdowsi’s Shahnameh within contemporary adventures of a sister and brother eagerly awaiting the coming of Nowruz.\_Starting from spring cleaning and setting a traditional Haft-seen table, to Charshanbeh-suri where children jump over fire, and the Sizdeh-bedar picnic which concludes the rite of spring ceremonies, *21 Days* will introduce audiences to the rituals of the Iranian New Year, Nowruz. \n"
+          *21 Days that Change the Year* is a delightful performance frames an ancient tale from Ferdowsi’s Shahnameh within contemporary adventures of a sister and brother eagerly awaiting the coming of Nowruz.
+Starting from spring cleaning and setting a traditional Haft-seen table, to Charshanbeh-suri where children jump over fire, and the Sizdeh-bedar picnic which concludes the rite of spring ceremonies, *21 Days* will introduce audiences to the rituals of the Iranian New Year, Nowruz.
         title: 21 Days that Change the Year
       - image: /img/archive/2012/03/nasrudin-thumb.jpg
         text: >